 Chinese Symbols and Meanings - Plum Blossoms and Water Narcissus Chinese New Year Symbols of Prosperity

-For example the use of specific colors such as red is a common practice during Chinese New Year as it will scare away evil spirits and bad fortune.
+But to wear or display anything red is auspicious as it will scare away evil spirits and bad fortune.

 To have tangerines and oranges in homes and offices is another good Chinese symbol of prosperity since it brings happiness and prosperity.

-Other examples are animal figurines such as those depicted in the Chinese zodiac and flowers as part of the home and office decors during this Lunar New Year.
+Animal figurines depicted in the Chinese zodiac and certain favorable flowers displayed as part of the home and office decors are auspicious.

-As Chinese New Year is the most important celebration in the Chinese calendar, they will have these symbols placed in their homes and offices to make it auspicious and to bring in luck for the whole year.
+Chinese New Year is the most important celebration in the Chinese calendar.
+So, these Chinese symbols and meanings are important to remember to ensure an auspicious celebration and to bring in luck the whole year.